rellink/story-narration/README.md

 # **Story Narration** for IBM Bluemix
 Developed at [RPI Cognitive Science Department][], a web application for exploring and narrating over knowledge bases.
 It's main goal is to integrate cutting-edge narration technologies into an interactive website.

 The project is a spin-off of [Knowledge Explorer][], a desktop app for building knowledge bases.
-The app supports both AIMind XML format and JSON.
+The app supports both AIMind XML format and [Knowledge API JSON Graph Structure](https://github.com/rellink/knowledge-api/wiki/Graph-Structure).

 ![Screenshot](https://cloud.githubusercontent.com/assets/891585/23149568/c56b31a8-f7ba-11e6-8154-11f36813bc63.PNG)